 For any chocolate macaron recipe, the method will be exactly the same.
 Whether working with a French, Swiss or Italian meringue, the cocoa powder sifts in right along with the dry ingredients.
 That's all, folks!
 Incredibly simple, and absolutely exquisite.

-Three to-die-for chocolate macaron fillings
+Three to-die-for fillings

 Sans a filling, a macaron is a perfectly acceptable, if not bland almond delicacy.
 Don't get me wrong, I pop plain macaron fails straight down the hatch as a matter of practice.